 Pokémon Go integrates the Real World with virtual creating a fun and engaging experience that involves moving around the real world – i.e. the local park or shopping centre.
 It is a global phenomena, so it can be played on holidays, where new types of critters may be encountered.

 Is Pokémon Go good for Aspis’ and Autis’?
 There are plenty of articles on the web that ‘sell’ the positive impact on special needs children.
 But that will be different for every child, every family, and is ultimately for the parents to decide.

 Pokémon Go was developed over a 6 year period by Satoshi Tajiri: Pokémon Creator.
 A biography of Taiiri was published in 2008 by KidHaven Press.
 This book states that Tajiri himself has Aspergers syndrome; however, others in the community dispute this assertion.

 Some users report that the game is quite buggy and logs people out frequently.
 Only time will tell how long it will take the developers to stabilise and improve the experience.

-- Like any computer game we are challenged by the additive nature and the impact excessive gaming can have, especially on young children.
+- Like any computer game, we are challenged by the addictive nature and the impact excessive gaming can have, especially on young children.
 Pokémon Go falls right into that zone and parents need to be aware of the types of activity and amount of time spent on electronic gaming versus (purely) ‘real world’ activities to maintain balance.